 For Key Stages 1 or 2

 He studied the Great Plague, and published a treatise concerning how to avoid it in future.
-To your children he is a friendly and eccentric fellow with lots of stories to tell, some strange, some grisly, some sad.
+To your children he is a friendly and eccentric fellow with lots of stories to tell, some strange, some fascinating, some grisly, some sad.

-If there are two classes studying the plague, then I can do a session with each (morning and afternoon).
+If there are two classes studying the plague, I can do a session with each (morning and afternoon).
 There are ways of working with three or four classes too.
 Having a whole day with one class, however, allows me to do that bit more.

 (Note: I would not advise combining this information rich experience with the Great Fire of London session all in one day – it would be far too much for the children to take on board!)